yktoo/yktoo.com/content/blog/posts/0401/index.en.md

 ## Choosing a mesh router

 The ability to configure the system via a web interface was at the top of my requirement list.
-Last years almost all hardware vendors have {{< a "https://routersecurity.org/MeshRouters.php" "moved" >}} most settings "into the cloud" depriving the user from any possibility to change its parameters except for a couple most common ones.
+Last years almost all hardware vendors have [moved](https://routersecurity.org/MeshRouters.php) most settings "into the cloud" depriving the user from any possibility to change its parameters except for a couple most common ones.
 Moreover, they mandate you to make an account on the vendor website and, most of the time, to install their mobile app to be able to administer the device.

 I hate when such choices (or, rather, lack thereof) are forced upon me.
 I revel in controlling devices I've bought for my own money.

 That ruled out most of the popular mesh systems, such as *Google Wi-Fi*, *Eero*, *Luma*, *Plume*, and others.

-Finally I've arrived at {{< a "https://www.netgear.com/orbi-pro/SRK60.aspx" "Netgear Orbi Pro SRK60" >}} as my choice.
+Finally I've arrived at [Netgear Orbi Pro SRK60](https://www.netgear.com/orbi-pro/SRK60.aspx) as my choice.
 It's one of the most advanced and robust mesh systems that provides a proper web administration GUI.

 ## Netgear Orbi Pro SRK60 and SRK60B03